c0pperdragon/ByteMachine/ByteCPU/specification.md

         By choosing the right registers, this instruction can also be used as BLE, as well to branch always, when using the same register twice.

-     1000yyxx            ADD xx yy
-        Add register yy to register xx, store in xx.

-     1001yyxx            SUB xx yy
+    1001yyxx             JMP xx yy
-        Subtract register yy from register xx, store in xx.

-     1010yyxx            MUL xx yy
+        Jump to the location specified by the register xx (low bits) and the register yy (high bits)

+    1010yyRR             DP yy
+        Transfer content of register yy into the data page register.

+    1011RRxx immediate   SET xx immediate
-        Multiply registers xx and yy and store in xx.
+        Two-byte instruction.
+Take the byte after the opcode and store in register xx.

-     1011yyxx            DIV xx yy
+    1100yyxx             LD xx yy
-        Divide xx by yy and store in xx.
+        Load the data from the memory location pointed to by register yy and copy it into xx.

-     1100yyxx            AND xx yy
-        Bitwise AND of xx and yy. store in xx.

-     1101yyxx            OR xx yy
+    1101yyxx             ST xx yy
-        Bitwise OR of xx and yy. store in xx.

-     1110yyxx            XOR xx yy
-        Bitwise XOR of xx and yy. store in xx.

-     1111yyxx            LT xx yy
-        Compare xx and yy and if xx contains a lower value, store 1 in xx.
-Otherwise store 0.
+        Transfer content of register xx to the memory location pointed to by register yy.
+The high 8 bits of the address are taken from DP.